makerdao/mips/MIP10/mip10.md

 A canonical record of the ratified Data Models actively being used by the Oracles.

-The MIP10c8 template is located at **[MIP10c8-Subproposal-Template.md](MIP10c8-Subproposal-Template.md)**.
+The ratified list of Oracle Data Models is located at [MIP10c8: List of Oracle Data Models](MIP10c8-List-of-Oracle-Data-Models.md).

-MIP10c8 must be updated when a new Data Mode is ratified as part of Oracle onboarding via MIP10c1 as well as when an Oracle Data Model is updated via MIP10c7.
+MIP10c8 must be updated when a new Data Model is ratified as part of Oracle onboarding via MIP10c1 as well as when an Oracle Data Model is updated via MIP10c7.

 It is the responsibility of the Oracle Team(s) to ensure MIP10c8 is kept up to date.